thaleslima/GuideApp/README.md

 * [Angular JS 1.5][20]
 * [Bootstrap][21]

 Quality
 ------------------------------------

-You will find under the directory /config the base configuration to run quality test on the project.
 The followings tools are used :
  - Checkstyle.
  - Findbugs.
  - PMD.
  - Lint.

 Screenshots
 ------------------------------------